GestaltCogTeam/BasicTS/datasets/README.md

 **Source**: https://quotsoft.net/air/

 **Description**:  The air quality index of Beijing, including seven indicators: AQI(Air quality index), PM2.5, PM10, SO2, NO2, O3, and CO.
-The sampling rate is 6 hours.
+The sampling rate is 1 hours.
+Missing values are filled using linear interpolation.

 **Period**: 2014 -> 2018

+**Dataset Split**: 6:2:2

-**Number of Time Steps**: 6000
+**Number of Time Steps**: 36000

-**Variates**:AQI, PM2.5, PM10, SO2, NO2, O3, and CO.
+**Variates**: AQI, PM2.5, PM10, SO2, NO2, O3, and CO.

 **Typical Settings**: